8 Things

 While tea does not have an expiration date, it can start to lose freshness over time, especially if not kept properly.
 Storing your tea doesn’t need to be complicated, though.
 If you follow the storing tips as outlined below, you will likely consume your tea long before you begin to notice any breakdown in aroma or taste.

 NUMBER 6: Teas should be kept away from strong odors.
-Tea leaves easily absorb the scent of their surroundings which can be detrimental should your tea leaves come into contact with undesirable smells, such a a spice cabinet, trashcan, or other source of odor.
+Tea leaves easily absorb the scent of their surroundings, which can be detrimental if they come into contact with undesirable smells, such as a spice cabinet, trashcan, or other source of odor.
 Store your tea in airtight vessels away from anything with disagreeable aromas.

 NUMBER 8: Teas stay prime when stored in bulk.
-An almost empty airtight vessel with a small amount of tea in the bottom will actually deteriorate faster than an airtight vessel entirely filled to capacity.
-Keep your tea at its fresher by filling your storage vessel as often as possible, shaking to let the tea settle, then adding more tea.
-The more tea, the less oxygen, and the less ability to absorb any other odors.
+An almost empty, airtight vessel with a small amount of tea in the bottom will actually deteriorate faster than an airtight vessel entirely filled to capacity.
+Keep your tea fresher by filling your storage vessel as often as possible, shaking to let the tea settle, then adding more tea: the more tea, the less oxygen, and the less ability to absorb any other odors.

 Avoid these Tea Killers

-Number 3: Teas should be kept in an oxygen free zone.
+Number 3: Teas should be kept in an oxygen-free zone.
 Tea leaves oxidize over time with exposure to oxygen.
 Even when stored in an airtight vessel, some ambient air remains between the top of the container and the tea leaves.
-Luckily though, our teas are so delightful, they won’t last long enough for this to be a problem.
+Luckily, though, our teas are so delightful that this won’t be a problem.

 Number 4: Teas should be kept free from heat.
-The oxidation process is accelerated by heat, so make sure you store your tea vessels in a location that stays a relatively even temperature.
-Not too close to your oven or dishwasher!
+Heat accelerates the oxidation process, so make sure you store your tea vessels in a location that stays a relatively even temperature — not too close to your oven or dishwasher!

 To re-cap, we recommend storing your tea in a dry, cool, dark space.